Securing the Unseen: A Deep Dive into Attestation Frameworks for Non-Human Identities

 Attestation frameworks significantly improve the security of cloud-native applications by verifying the identity and integrity of cloud functions and services.

 - Implementing confidential computing techniques in the cloud protects sensitive data during processing.
 By attesting the enclave's integrity, cloud providers ensure that data remains confidential and hasn't been tampered with.
+This is crucial for workloads that handle highly sensitive data, like financial transactions or personal health information.

 These real-world examples demonstrate how attestation frameworks are crucial for securing NHIs across diverse environments.
 As mentioned earlier, the Trusted Computing Group provides a framework that helps determine if a device is authentic and running trusted software.